Humanists UK Convention 2025

 Convention 2025 Terms and Conditions

-We are committed to providing a safe and hospitable environment at for attendees, volunteers, and staff at our events, and prohibit intimidating, threatening, or harassing conduct.
+Humanists UK aims to ensure that everyone attending our conferences and events can participate in them fully.
+We are committed to providing a safe and hospitable environment for attendees, volunteers, and staff at our events and prohibit intimidating, threatening, or harassing conduct.
+This policy applies to speakers, staff, volunteers, exhibitors, and delegates.

 Cancellations